OpenNFT/OpenNFT/docs/install_pycharm.rst

 Check Installation
 ------------------

-Check the installation before run: :ref:`check_installation`
+Check the installation: :ref:`check_installation`

 Run Application
 ---------------

-Before run you need to create Run Configuration
+Create Run Configuration to run OpenNFT:

 .. image:: _static/pycharminstall_5.png

 .. image:: _static/pycharminstall_6.png

-Specify Module name as "opennft" (NOT Script path) and Project interpreter according to your venv
+Specify Module name as "opennft" (NOT Script path) and Project interpreter according to your Virtual Environment:

 .. image:: _static/pycharminstall_7.png

-Sometimes you can't create configuration without 'Store as project file' enabled. :ref:`possible_error`
+Here, to create the configuration the checkbox 'Store as project file' may be required. :ref:`possible_error`

-And then press run
+Now you can press the Run button, or run commands in the Terminal: : :ref:`run_application`

 .. image:: _static/pycharminstall_8.png